bbauska/zombiePolitics/README.md

 relinquishes any sense of ethical responsibility by failing to make a distinction between an informed argument and an unsubstantiated opinion.
-Witness the racist hysteria unleashed by so many Americans and the media over the building of an Islamic cultural center near Ground Zero.
+Witness the racist hysteria unleashed by so many Americans and the media over the building of an Islamic cultural center near Ground Zero.</p>

-The collapse of joumalistic standards fmds its counterpart in the rise of civic illiteracy An African American president certainly makes the Rush Limbaughs of the world even more irrational than they already are, just as the lunatic fringe seems to be able to define itself only through a mode of thought whose first prin­
+<p>The collapse of joumalistic standards fmds its counterpart in the rise of civic
+illiteracy An African American president certainly makes the Rush Limbaughs of the world even more irrational than they already are, just as the lunatic fringe seems to be able to define itself only through a mode of thought whose first prin­